 Generally, the second bus conduct report warrants five days' loss of bus privileges.
 The third bus conduct report warrants ten days of bus suspension.
 Any other bus conduct reports would result in loss of bus privileges for a period of time to be determined by the Principal.
-In the case of severe or repeated offenses, the Principal may use his/her discretion to assign detentions, suspend, or expel the student.
+In the case of severe or repeated offenses, the Principal may use his/her discretion to suspend or expel the student from the bus.